parrot-stream/parrot/docs/distributions/cloudera-csds.rst

 Configure Kerberos in Cloudera Manager
 --------------------------------------

-Following instructions are base on `Cloudera Documentation <https://www.cloudera.com/documentation/enterprise/latest/topics/cm_sg_intro_kerb.html>`__.
+Following instructions are base on `Cloudera Documentation`_.

 1. Create a Kerberos Principal for the Cloudera Manager Server: